Clubs & Organizations

-National Honor Society (NHS™), established in 1921, is an organization that recognizes student achievement and community engagement.
-As a high school chapter, the JHS NHS dedicates time to developing a deep understanding of the four pillars of the National Honor Society: scholarship, service, leadership, and character.
+The National Honor Society (NHS™), established in 1921, is an organization that recognizes student achievement and community engagement.
+As a high school chapter, the JHS NHS dedicates time to developing a deep understanding of the National Honor Society's four pillars: scholarship, service, leadership, and character.
 More information about the National Honor Society can be found on the official national website.

 How do students become members of the National Honor Society?